Nature therapy

 Nature therapy, sometimes referred to as ecotherapy, grounding, or earthing, is a practice that describes a broad group of techniques or treatments using nature to improve mental or physical health.
 Various types of nature therapy include forest therapy, forest bathing, shinrin-yoku, and Sami Lok.
 Spending time in nature has various physiological benefits such as relaxation and stress reduction.
 Additionally, it can enhance cardiovascular health and reduce risks of high blood pressure.

+Recent studies also emphasized its role in supporting mental well-being by improving attention, emotional balance, and overall mood stability.

+These effects are usually linked to the body's natural stress recovery process, in which contact with nature decreases cortisol levels and heart rate.

 History

 Scientists in the 1950s looked into the reasons humans chose to spend time in nature.
-There is relatively recent history of the term Shinrin-yoku (森林浴) or 'forest bathing' gaining momentum as a term and concept within American culture; the term 'forest bathing' and Shrinrin-yoku was first popularized in Japan by the former head of the Japanese Ministry of Agriculture, Forestry, and Fisheries, Tomohide Akiyama, in 1982 to encourage more people to visit the forests.
+"Forest bathing" and Shrinrin-yoku was popularized in Japan by the former head of the Japanese Ministry of Agriculture, Forestry, and Fisheries, Tomohide Akiyama, in 1982 to encourage more people to visit forests.
+This initiative was created to promote relaxation and reduce stress during the time of rapid industrialization.

+Beginning in 2005, Qing Li ran a series of small, random controlled trials that reported that spending a few hours/day walking in a forest over several days increased the number of natural killer cells, by roughly 50 percent, while levels of perforin, granzymes, and granulysin, had all risen sharply.
+The increased levels were measured to have persisted from 7-30 days thereafter.
+Repeating the experiment in an urban area had no such effects.
+He claimed that airborne phytoncides produced by trees were responsible.

+Countries including Finland and South Korea later created national programs highlighting preventative and therapeutic health benefits tied to regular time in nature.

 Health effects

 Mood

-Nature therapy has a benefit in reducing stress and improving a person's mood.
-Even a small amount of interaction with nature, such as having a tree outside one's home in urban communities, has been found to increase human wellbeing and promote mental health.
+Nature therapy is associated with improving mood.
+Even a small amount of interaction with nature, such as having a tree outside one's home in urban communities, is linked to human wellbeing and promote mental health.
 This may be due to aesthetic reasons, encouragement of physical activity, or general feelings of connection to nature, where the increased proximity to nature creates higher feelings of connectivity.

+Studies link sounds considered natural, like flowing water, and birdsong to reduced blood pressure, a calmer heart rate, and a better mood.

 Forest therapy has been linked to some physiological benefits as indicated by neuroimaging and the profile of mood states psychological test.

-Stress and depression
+Stress

-Interaction with nature can decrease stress and depression.
+Interaction with nature is associated with lower stress and depressive symptoms.
 Forest therapy might help stress management for all age groups.

+A 2025 literature review affirmed that forest bathing, outdoor learning, and other forest-based practices are related to decreased stress levels and emotional satisfaction in several different demographic groups.

+Research additionally implies that children better manage stress, and develop more efficient coping skills by participating in nature-based programs.